UliBartels/RSP_final_project/readme_gliu.md

 - Turtlebot3 Waffle: The Waffle bot stays on the ground until it receives a “help” message from Burger.
 Then, it will navigate to the gap, push the box to fill the gap, and will drive back to its starting position.

 ## System Requirements

+### For Simulation
 - Ubuntu Linux-Focal Fossa(20.04)
 - [Gazebo Fortress](https://gazebosim.org/docs)
 - [ROS2 galactic](https://docs.ros.org/en/galactic/Installation/Alternatives/Ubuntu-Development-Setup.html)

+### For real robots
+This project uses a Raspberry Pi 4B.
+To setup the real bots follow the instructions [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup)

 ## Installation